s15n/par-lang/README.md

 ### Recursion, the usual way

 Par has an own powerful construct for doing recursion called `begin`/`loop`, which we cover in the next section.
-It doesn't require explicit self-reference, but recursion by self-reference is supported (for now, at least), and it's best we cover it first.
+It doesn't require explicit self-reference, but **recursion by self-reference** is supported (for now, at least), and it's best we cover it first.

 Suppose we want to negate a list of booleans.
 The first question is, how do we make a list?

-A list will be a channel that either sends a signal `.item` followed by sending the actual item, or sends a signal `.empty` and ends.
+A list will be a channel that either will keep sending either a signal `.item` followed by sending the actual item, or sends a signal `.empty` and ends.
 Here's an example list of booleans:

 ```
 define list_of_booleans = chan consumer {